Determining Fault in a Texting and Driving Car Accident in Texas

 If one person was breaking traffic laws while the other driver was following every appropriate rule and regulation, a car accident case is easy to figure out.
 However, in many cases the facts are far more complex.

 Even with texting and driving, the rules are not always a clear deciding factor, especially if both drivers broke laws.
 If you took your eyes off the road to read a text, but the other driver was drunk, speeding, and running a red light in Texas, it is clear that they are at fault.
 However, a court may still consider you partly at fault for the accident if you were also violating traffic laws or texting while driving.

 Texas uses a “modified comparative fault rule” for assigning blame.
 This means that a jury decides who was at fault for the accident and assigns them each a portion of the blame, as a percentage.
 If you were 51% at fault or more, you cannot recover damages – but as long as you are 50% liable or less, you can still sue the other driver and recover damages.
 However, your damages will be reduced by your percentage of fault (e.g. a 10% reduction if you were 10% at-fault).

 If you or a loved one was injured in an accident that involved texting and driving in Texas, talk to an attorney at The Queenan Law Firm today.
-Our Dallas personal injury lawyers represent the victims of car accidents, including texting and driving accidents, and fight to get them the compensation they need for their injuries.
+Our Arlington, TX personal injury lawyer represents the victims of car accidents, including texting and driving accidents, and fight to get them the compensation they need for their injuries.
 For a free consultation on your case, call our law offices today at (817) 476-1797.